Idea

 Training in a digital environment can be unique for each employee.

-We built a course for office ergonomics that helped employees practice good ergonomics throughout their workday.
-Good ergonomics looks different for every employee, though.
+We built an office ergonomics course that helps employees practice good ergonomics throughout their workday.
+Good ergonomics look different for every employee, though.

 While you can start with general information about ergonomics, that can only take you so far.
-If in a class then everyone has to learn about everything the instructor teaches.
-They have to learn about the ergonomics of working while traveling (even if they don’t travel), at an office hotel desk (even if they don’t go to the office), at home (even if they don’t work from home), and every other ergonimics that isn’t relevant to them.
+If in a class, everyone must learn about everything the instructor teaches.
+They have to learn about the ergonomics of working while traveling (even if they don’t travel), at an office hotel desk (even if they don’t go to the office), at home (even if they don’t work from home), and every other ergonomics that isn’t relevant to them.

-With digital training, you can let employees choose their workstation type and learn only about that type.
+With digital training, employees can choose their workstation type and learn only about that type.
 That means they aren’t wasting their time learning everything when only specific things are relevant to them.

-By not making employees all go through the same training, you are saving them time which directly translates into money saved.
+By not making employees go through the same training, you are saving them time, directly translating into money saved.

-Another example that can’t be done in live training: For a time clock system, some states have specific time clock laws and information.
-Why make employees from every state learn the same information when some of it only applies to California and Washington?
+Another example that can’t be done in live training is that some states have specific time clock laws and information for a time clock system.
+Why make employees from every state learn the same information when some only apply to California and Washington?

-With digital training, it’s easy to ask employees if they live in either of those states.
-If they’re not in one of those states then their time shouldn’t be wasted.
-You could manage that process with multiple training sessions but again, live training is showing how inefficient and how it’s not as effective as digital training.
+With digital training, asking employees if they live in either of those states is easy.
+Their time shouldn’t be wasted if they’re not in one of those states.
+You could manage that process with multiple training sessions, but again, live training shows how inefficient it is and how it’s not as effective as digital training.

 How Much It Can Save Your Organization

-It typically costs more money to create the content for some types of digital training than creating the content for traditional training.
-That extra cost can easily be minimized the more employees needing to be trained.
+Creating the content for some types of digital training typically costs more money than for traditional training.
+However, that extra cost can easily be minimized if more employees need to be trained.

-That means it’s likely not effective to create a self-paced course for 30 employees.
-For those training needs it could be just as effective to record the training session and make it available as a video.
-That could reduce the cost of training for small groups of people even though it’s not as efficient time-wise.
-But that’s not as important because a lot of people aren’t being trained anyway.
+That means creating a self-paced course for 30 employees is likely not cost-effective.
+Recording the training session and making it available as a video could be just as effective in that situation.
+That could reduce the cost of training for small groups of people, even though it’s not as efficient timewise.
+But that’s not as important because many people aren’t being trained anyway.

-An exact number is nearly impossible to come by and we haven’t done the research.
-The cost is so varied that it’s nearly impossible to get an exact number.
-It depends on how much traditional training would cost, the cost of not doing anything and the cost of digital training.
-Not to mention company-specific factors such as employee’s average hourly rate.
+An exact number is nearly impossible to come by, and we haven’t done the research.
+The cost is so varied that getting an accurate number is almost impossible.
+It depends on how much traditional training would cost, the cost of not doing anything, and the cost of digital training, not to mention company-specific factors such as employees’ average hourly rates.

 Then there is the number factor.
 Savings will vary for each type of training by the number of people being trained.
-Digital training won’t save you anything if you’re only training 100 people.
+Digital training won’t save you anything if you only train 100 people.
 It’s most effective when training large quantities of employees.

 It may not be worth it to venture into more complex and time-saving self-paced training if the number of employees needing to be trained is only 500.
-It could potentially require 1,000 employees to meet a satisfactory cost saving.
+To achieve satisfactory cost savings, 1,000 employees could potentially be required.

 Digital training saves more money the more employees trained.
 The opposite is true with instructor-led training.

-We can give you a theoretical analysis of the number, though, and also point you toward a project we worked on where we converted a virtual session into eLearning.
-When done for a large number of employees, a self-paced course can save millions of dollars.
+We can give you a theoretical analysis of the number and point you toward a project we worked on where we converted a virtual session into eLearning.
+When done for many employees, a self-paced course can save millions of dollars.

-For a self-paced course, the time and cost to create it are typically higher than for instructor-led or even virtual instructor-led training.
-It might cost $15,000 for a 30-minute course (but hopefully it’s shorter in reality!).
-But, that same content covered in a live session likely would take an hour.
+The time and cost to create a self-paced course are typically higher than for instructor-led or even virtual instructor-led training.
+It might cost $15,000 for a 30-minute course (but hopefully, it’s shorter!).
+But that same content covered in a live session likely would take an hour.

 So, you might calculate the cost of training per employee with this equation: